ddttom/pim/src/projectstate.md

 ## Recently Completed

+- Added content type system
+  - Added support for Notes, Documents, Templates, and HTML types
+  - Implemented "Save As" functionality in editor
+  - Added type filtering in sidebar
+  - Only Notes are parsed for metadata
+  - Backward compatible with existing entries
 - Improved date parsing system
   - Added generic "last day of" expressions
   - Added support for week/month/year periods